naiba-archived/monica-fork/readme.md

 # Monica Lite

-Monica is a great open source personal relationship management system.

-Monica Lite is an unofficial Monica fork focuses on simplicity, safety and no burden.
+Monica Lite focuses on simplicity, safety and no burden.
+This project has been forked from [Monica](https://github.com/monicahq/monica) since 2020.12.

 **Feel free to add the features you need, we have no CI, no lint, and no paying users to consider.**